frcdesign/FRCDesign.org/docs/learning-course/stage2/2B-basicShooter.md

         </figure>
         <figcaption>This is what it looks like if you have good contact time and compression with the exact same robot.
 (Warning: Loud Audio)</figcaption>

-    [Stealth wheels](https://www.andymark.com/products/stealth-wheels-options), Solid roller wheels, ([WCP Solid Roller Wheels](https://wcproducts.com/products/solid-roller-wheels)), and Colson wheels are chosen commonly because of their lack of compression and soft grippy silicone surface.
+    [Stealth wheels](https://www.andymark.com/products/stealth-wheels-options "Stealth Wheel Product Page"){:target="_blank"}, Solid roller wheels, ([WCP Solid Roller Wheels](https://wcproducts.com/products/solid-roller-wheels "WCP Solid Rubber Wheel Product Page"){:target="_blank"}), and Colson wheels are chosen commonly because of their lack of compression and soft grippy silicone surface.
 These are all good options for shooter wheels to prototype in a build season.

     The example design uses 4 inch diameter roller wheels.
 The diameter allows for enough contact time while being small enough to reasonably package.